-Sessional Exam: The question paper for sessional examination is for 25 marks, covering half of the syllabus for first sessional and remaining half for second sessional exam.
-The question paper shall consist of Three Sections with Two Questions (EITHER / OR type) in each section.
+The question paper for sessional examination shall be for 25 marks, covering half of the syllabus for first sessional and remaining half for second sessional exam.
+The question paper shall consist of three sections with Two Questions (EITHER/ OR Type) in each section.
 The student shall answer one question from each section.